 When she's not traveling, Cathy is at home in North Carolina where she has loved and worked all her life.
 She is most content spending time with her mother and her son Johnathan.
 Cathy believes that "flowers are best offered to a person while they are alive" and through the gift of her photography, she is able to make that belief a reality.

 I'm a fine art portrait photographer who learned early on that digitally manipulating both my black and white and color photographs fulfills my desire for the images to come alive and to convey the emotions of the story.
-By focusing my view on the face of the artist, I am able to placing the subjects in the foreground, cropping views and closing in on facial expressions, I am able to illustrate emotion and bring the viewer into the most engaging and intimate parts of the experience.
-I believe that my photographs convey an intimate view that can often be missed by the audience.
+By focusing my view on the face of the artist, I am able to place the subjects in the foreground by cropping my view and closing in on facial expressions.
+I illustrate emotion and bring the viewer into the most engaging and intimate parts of the experience.
+I believe that my photographs convey an intimate moment that can often be missed by the audience.